-The ACCME is pleased to announce changes to simplify the accreditation requirements and process.
+The ACCME is pleased to announce changes adopted in early 2014 that include the simplification, elimination, and modification of some of the accreditation requirements.
 The purpose of the changes is to streamline the accreditation system while maintaining high standards and continuing to support CME as a strategic asset to healthcare improvement initiatives.

 The changes include:

 - Simplifying and removing some of the Accreditation Criteria and policy requirements

 - Implementing the prohibition against using ACCME-defined commercial interest logos in disclosure of commercial support